aldebaran/libqi/doc/source/guide/cxx-service.rst

 There are some restrictions on what you can do:

-- Do not use *class mebmer data*.
+- Do not use *class member data*.
 - Output parameters are not supported: you should not take pointers as arguments, or non-const references.
-- Do not use methods in transmitted *struct*, as they will not be available in other languages: put the methodes in an associated *class*.
+- Do not use methods in transmitted *struct*, as they will not be available in other languages: put the methods in an associated *class*.

 To understand those restrictions, keep in mind that qimessaging is a middleware that knows how to transport *data* (like primitive types, structs, and containers